rayhan-121140002/readme-anilibrary/README.md

 ## About

-AniLibrary is an innovative and user-friendly mobile application designed for your anime-related needs, featuring a dynamic homepage to showcase the latest seasonal anime releases, personalize user profiles, and search functionality.
-It also provides a feature for tracking your anime watchlists by saving them in featured lists.
-(sementara gini dulu)
+AniLibrary, crafted by Transcendent, is a user-friendly mobile application dedicated to anime enthusiasts.
+At its core, AniLibrary offers an immersive and comprehensive anime experience to the anime world.
+The application showcases a dynamic homepage featuring the latest seasonal anime releases, complemented by an intuitive search functionality.
+Beyond being a mere display platform, AniLibrary excels in personalization, allowing users to create and manage their profiles, and track their anime watchlists.
+This includes maintaining a curated list of watched and planned anime.
+The app’s unique edge lies in its consolidation of anime-related content, eliminating the need to shuffle between various websites for updates.
+Whether it’s staying current with seasonal anime, exploring detailed information on your favorite series, or managing your anime journey, AniLibrary is your all-encompassing gateway to the vibrant and ever-evolving universe of anime.
+Embracing the MVVM architecture, AniLibrary ensures a seamless and independent interaction between its user interface and underlying logic, facilitating an enjoyable and personalized anime exploration journey.

 ## Features
 (Rencananya di sini fitur-fiturnya dibahas dalam bentuk poin.
 Ada gambarnya juga, berupa screen record fiturnya dalam GIF.)